Introduction

 If you use regex, it's important that you DON'T make it global.

-You can send an array of tokenizers, or just one.
+You can send an array of tokenizers, or just one.build

 This is a parsing function, it will get called for each token found, and also for the string between tokens.
 It should return the parsed token, note this doesn't need to be a string, the returned token can be an array, an object, etc.